 She fell in love with a fellow steward Michael Middleton, who later became a flight dispatcher.
 Their wedding in 1980 at Dorney Court, a Tudor mansion in Buckinghamshire, foreshadowed the elegance that is associated with all the Middleton ladies.

 When you see Carole in the presence of the royals, she seems at ease, deferential but not obsequious.
-It helps that she shares many of their interests of course: the one time city girl is very much a country lady now at home in wellingtons.
+It helps that she shares many of their interests of course: the one time city girl is very much a country lady now and totally at home in wellington boots.
 The self-made millionaire even owns a share in a racehorse.

 Meanwhile, she enjoys a happy, stable partnership with Michael much like the monarch and Prince Philip.
 The strength of the Middleton marriage bodes well for the future of the Cambridge union, a boon after several divorces in the previous generation.

-The royal recycler who keeps all her garments carefully for years will approve of Kate's reputation for thriftiness – surely another habit learned from her mother.
+The Queen, a royal recycler who carefully keeps her garments for years, will approve of Kate's reputation for thriftiness – surely another habit learned from her mother.
 If any of this rubs off on Baby Cambridge, the sovereign can rest assured that her legacy will be in safe hands.